 - Many chests will contain tokens specific to your location, for example, an EDZ Token.
 These are handed over to the planet’s faction vendor (e.g. Devrim Kay) in exchange for a legendary engram.
 You’ll need to be level 20 to claim the engram.

 - During your travels you’ll come across chests, be they found in the world (keep an eye out for diamond-shaped chest icons) or dropped by defeated high-value targets.
 Stay close to the chest when opening it, as you may not grab the loot if you run away too quickly.

 - You can find more loot chests by completing Lost Sectors.
-These are cave networks containing a miniboss.
-Defeat them and you’ll be able to claim the loot.
-The chests contain new gear, two region tokens, and 1000 glimmer.
+These are cave networks containing a miniboss, easily identified by the arch-like logo painted near their entrances.
+Defeat the mini-boss and you’ll be able to claim the loot.
+The chests contain new gear, two region tokens, and 1,000 glimmer.
 Lost Sectors are also one of the fastest ways you level up your character after the campaign is finished.

 - Chests have a chance of containing a Class Relic, which can be used to unlock new subclasses.
 For more information, see our class guide.